kapil314/Email_Classification_ML-nlp/README.md

 > The profesional work is mostely done through mails.
 > Due to busy schedule of everyone we make let machine decide which mail is important(ham) or which is fraud(spam).
 > This is shown you here how to classify them.
-## Here Data Analysis is done on a given dataset with name spam.csv having 5572rows * 4columns
+## Here Data Analysis is done on a dataset with name spam.csv having 5572rows * 4columns which you can find easily on google

 ### This code uses the following libraries